xrdocs/ncs5500/_tutorials/acl-based-forwarding-and-object-tracking-for-ncs5xx-and-ncs55xx.md

 </pre>
 </div>

-This ACL will sent the traffic destined for 70.1.1.2 with DSCF AF11 via interface TenGih 0/0/0/6 and traffic with DSCP EF (critical traffic) via TenGig 0/0/0/7.
-Let us verify the same with traffic.
+This ACL will sent the traffic destined for 70.1.1.2 with DSCF AF11 via interface TenGig 0/0/0/6 and traffic with DSCP EF (critical traffic) via TenGig 0/0/0/7.
+Let us verify the same.

 ## ABF Verification